emilybache/SupermarketReceipt-Refactoring-Kata/php/README.md

-# The Supermarket Receipt Refactoring Kata - PHP version (With Tests)
+# The Supermarket Receipt Refactoring Kata - PHP version

 See the [top level readme](../README.md) for general information about this exercise.